 Support front of tacho with one hand.
-Turn tacho face down and remove the wire loop retainer and the two securing screws from rear of case.
+Turn tacho face down and remove two securing screws from rear of case.

-Once screws are removed turn tacho over and remove the tacho from its case.
+Once the screws are removed turn tacho over and remove the tacho from its case.
+If the tacho includes a clock this can remain in place.